douglasnovy/Engineering_Wiki/topics/Communication_Protocols.md

 ---
 title: Communication_Protocols
 consolidated: true
-sources: 2
+sources: 3
 conflicts: 0
 confidence: 0.80
-generated: ['data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_SecureCommunication_SettingupSecureCommunicationsr4docx_3749cf68.md', 'data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_ServerMigration_ESCSecureCommunicationPortspdf_d3ae44db.md']  # This would be a timestamp
+generated: ['data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_Alarms_EngineeringStandard-8864DASCommunicationAlarmmsg_208fb445.md', 'data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_SecureCommunication_SettingupSecureCommunicationsr4docx_3749cf68.md', 'data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_ServerMigration_ESCSecureCommunicationPortspdf_d3ae44db.md']  # This would be a timestamp
 ---

 ## Title
-**Secure Communications Between StackVision and 8864 Devices**
+**Secure Communication and Alarm Integration for StackVision and 8864 DAS Systems**

 ---

 ## Overview
-Secure communications between StackVision servers and 8864 devices are critical for ensuring data integrity, confidentiality, and reliable remote access in industrial monitoring and control environments.
-Beginning with firmware version 5.02, the 8864 supports a secure communication method based on SSH reverse tunneling, eliminating the need for inbound firewall penetration.
-This approach, combined with strong encryption, authentication, and key management practices, provides a robust framework for secure data exchange.
+This consolidated entry provides guidance on configuring secure communications between StackVision servers and 8864 Data Acquisition Systems (DAS), as well as implementing communication alarms to ensure system reliability.
+Secure communication is critical for protecting data integrity and confidentiality, while communication alarms provide early detection of failures in data transfer or system services.
+Together, these measures enhance operational resilience, security, and compliance in environmental monitoring and industrial control systems.

 ---

 ## Key Concepts

-### Reverse SSH Tunneling
-- **Definition**: A secure communication method where the client (8864) initiates and maintains an SSH tunnel to the server (StackVision).
-- **Purpose**: Enables secure, port-specific VPN-like connections without requiring inbound firewall rules.
-- **Directionality**: Connection is initiated outbound from the 8864 to the StackVision server.

-### Public/Private Key Authentication
-- **RSA-2048 Keys**: Used for mutual authentication between the 8864 and StackVision server.
-- **Key Exchange**: Public keys are exchanged and installed on both ends; private keys remain secure and are never transmitted.
-- **Security Implication**: Public keys can be distributed over insecure channels, but installation must be strictly controlled.

-### Encryption and Integrity
+### StackVision
-- **AES-128 Encryption**: Ensures confidentiality of transmitted data.
-- **HMAC-SHA256 Signing**: Provides message integrity verification.
-- **Diffie-Hellman Key Exchange**: Used for establishing session keys securely.
+StackVision is a data acquisition and reporting platform used in environmental compliance monitoring.
+It interfaces with field instruments such as the 8864 DAS to collect, process, and store emissions and operational data.

+### 8864 DAS
+The 8864 DAS is a hardware device used for data acquisition from environmental monitoring instruments.
+It supports secure communication protocols and can be integrated with StackVision for automated data transfer.

+### Secure Communications
+Secure communications ensure that data exchanged between the 8864 DAS and StackVision is encrypted, authenticated, and protected from unauthorized access.
+This is achieved using SSH reverse tunneling and cryptographic key exchange.

+### Communication Alarms
+Communication alarms detect and alert operators when data transfer between the DAS and StackVision fails, or when core services stop functioning.
+These alarms can be configured to run entirely within StackStudio or via external scheduling tools.

 ---

 ## Technical Details

-1. **Connection Establishment**:
+### Secure Communication Implementation
+Beginning with firmware version **v5.02**, the 8864 DAS supports secure communications via **SSH reverse tunneling**:
-   - On boot, the 8864 device initiates an outbound SSH connection to the StackVision server.
+- **Connection Direction**: Initiated from the 8864 DAS to the StackVision server (outbound only), eliminating the need to open inbound firewall ports.
-   - The reverse tunnel acts as a secure conduit for specific ports, similar to a VPN.

-2. **Firewall Considerations**:
-   - No inbound ports need to be opened on the firewall between the 8864 and StackVision server.
-   - Only outbound connections from the 8864 are required, reducing attack surface.

-3. **Authentication Process**:
+- **Encryption & Authentication**:
+  - **RSA-2048** public/private key authentication
+  - **AES-128** encryption
+  - **HMAC-SHA256** message signing
-   - Each 8864 has a unique RSA-2048 key pair.
+  - **Diffie-Hellman** key exchange
+- **Key Management**:
-   - The public key of the 8864 must be installed on the StackVision server’s SSH configuration.
+  - Public keys for each 8864 must be installed on the StackVision server’s SSH service.
-   - The StackVision server’s public key must be installed on each 8864.
+  - The StackVision server’s public key must be installed on each 8864 DAS.
-   - Keys must be monitored to prevent unauthorized access.
+  - Keys can be distributed over unsecured channels but must be monitored to prevent unauthorized installations.

-4. **Encryption and Signing**:
-   - Data is encrypted using AES-128.
-   - Messages are signed with HMAC-SHA256 for integrity.
-   - Diffie-Hellman is used for secure session key negotiation.

-5. **Port Configuration**:
+### Network Port Requirements
-   - StackVision server inbound ports for Modbus communication may be configured depending on client/server roles.
+- **StackVision Server**: No inbound ports required for DAS connections.
+- **Modbus Communication**:
+  - Modbus client connections from DCS or instruments do not require inbound firewall penetration.
-   - If unused, certain ports can be closed to further enhance security.
+  - Modbus server connections require instrument inbound ports but can be closed if unused.

+### Communication Alarm Configuration
+- **Purpose**: Detects communication failures between StackVision and the 8864 DAS, including cases where StackVision core services stop.
+- **Implementation Options**:
+  - **Windows Task Scheduler**: Commonly used in past implementations.
+  - **StackStudio Configuration**: Fully integrated approach using an 8864 counter channel for monitoring.
+- **Advantages of StackStudio Approach**:
+  - Operates entirely within the StackVision ecosystem.
+  - Provides alarms even if core services fail.
+  - Updated configuration supports the 8864 counter channel.
+- **Future Development**: Planned integration of alarm functionality directly into 8864 firmware.

 ---

 ## Best Practices

-- **Key Management**:
+1. **Use Outbound-Only Connections**
+   Configure the 8864 DAS to initiate connections to StackVision to minimize firewall exposure.

+2. **Enforce Strong Key Management**
-  - Maintain strict control over key installation and updates.
+   Maintain strict control over public key installation and monitor for unauthorized changes.
-  - Regularly audit installed keys to detect and remove rogue entries.

-- **Firewall Configuration**:
-  - Ensure outbound SSH connections from the 8864 are permitted.
+3. **Enable Communication Alarms**
+   Implement alarms within StackStudio for seamless integration and enhanced reliability.

+4. **Regularly Test Secure Connections**
+   Verify SSH tunnel integrity and encryption settings during routine maintenance.

+5. **Close Unused Ports**
-  - Keep unused ports closed to minimize exposure.
+   Disable unused Modbus or other communication ports to reduce attack surface.

-- **Encryption Standards**:
-  - Use AES-128 for data encryption and HMAC-SHA256 for integrity checks.
-  - Ensure Diffie-Hellman parameters are strong and up-to-date.

-- **Firmware Updates**:
+6. **Plan for Firmware Updates**
-  - Keep 8864 firmware updated to leverage the latest security features.
+   Stay current with 8864 firmware releases to leverage built-in secure communication and alarm features.
-  - Verify compatibility between StackVision server and 8864 firmware versions.

-- **Monitoring and Logging**:
-  - Enable logging of SSH tunnel connections for auditing and troubleshooting.
-  - Monitor for unusual connection patterns that may indicate security issues.

 ---

 ## Source Attribution

-- **Document 1 (Mark Shell, 2021)**:
-  Provided detailed explanation of reverse SSH tunneling implementation in 8864 firmware v5.02, key installation procedures, firewall considerations, and RSA-2048 authentication.

-- **Document 2 (2016)**:
+- **Document 1**: Provided details on communication alarm configuration using StackStudio and Windows Task Scheduler, advantages of integrated alarm monitoring, and future firmware integration plans. *(Brian Perlov, PE)*
+- **Document 2**: Explained secure communication setup between StackVision and 8864 DAS using SSH reverse tunneling, RSA key authentication, and firewall considerations. *(Mark Shell)*
-  Contributed encryption and signing specifications (AES-128, HMAC-SHA256), Diffie-Hellman key exchange details, and port configuration guidelines for StackVision network connections.
+- **Document 3**: Outlined network port requirements, encryption standards (AES-128, HMAC-SHA256), and authentication protocols (RSA-2048, Diffie-Hellman) for StackVision secure communications.

 ---

-Would you like me to also include a **diagram** showing the reverse SSH tunnel architecture between the 8864 and StackVision server?
-This could make the consolidated entry more visually clear.
+If you’d like, I can create a **step-by-step configuration guide** that combines the secure communication setup with the alarm integration process so operators can deploy both measures in a single workflow.
+Would you like me to prepare that?

 ## Glossary